 How To Start A Blog: The Definitive Guide

-So you want to know how to start a blog, huh?
-It’s a question I get quite a bit and I decided to put all the information you need in one place for you to reference.
-Why bother listening to me?
-I’ve built multiple blogs (beyond just the IMPOSSIBLE network) from anywhere between 10,000 and 900,000 visits/month.
-In addition to my own sites, I’ve also run an online marketing agency that has built and optimized sites for dozens and dozens of clients.
+So you want to start a blog?
+You’re in the right spot.
+Learning how to start a blog is a question I get quite a bit and instead of answering pieces here & there, I decided to take everything I know about starting a blog and create a definitive resource to reference at any time.
+I’ve built multiple blogs (beyond just the IMPOSSIBLE VENTURES) with traffic ranging from 10,000 and 900,000 visits/month.
+In addition to my own sites, I also run an online marketing agency that has built and optimized sites for dozens and dozens of clients.

 However, over the past 3 years online, I’ve actually learned quite a bit about how to start a blog.
-I no longer randomly delete databases (hooray!) and I’ve even made some money off of them.
+I no longer randomly delete databases (hooray!) and I’ve even made some money off of the blogs I have started.
 In fact, over time, I’ve slowly started to figure out what I’m doing and I’ve actually created a systemized checklist to use to save me time every time I create a new blog.

-After getting lots of requests on how exactly I go about starting a blog, I took my checklist, polished it up, and decided to share this definitive guide.
-So, if you want to learn how to start a blog, here’s your definitive guide – step by step by step.
+After getting lots of requests on how exactly I go about starting a blog, I took my checklist, polished it up, and decided to share this definitive guide with a wider audience.
+So, if you’re looking to learn how to start a blog from scratch – here’s your step-by-step guide.
 Lets get started.

 How To Start A Blog